Guide To The Best Bass Fishing Lakes In Rhode Island

 Bass Fishing Lakes In Rhode Island

-Most major lakes in Rhode Island contain bass, including Beach Pond, Indian Lake, Johnson Pond, Pascoag Reservoir Echo Lake, Stafford Pond, Tiogue Lake, Watchaug Pond and Worden's Pond.
+Most major lakes in Rhode Island contain bass, including Beach Pond, Indian Lake, Johnson Pond (Flat River Reservoir), Pascoag Reservoir (Echo Lake), Stafford Pond, Tiogue Lake, Watchaug Pond, Woonasquatucket Reservoir and Worden Pond.
 Bass can also be found in ponds, parks and rivers, many of which offer ice fishing for bass in winter.

 World record: 22 lbs 4 oz

 State Record: 11 lbs 3.2 oz

 World record: 11 lbs 15 oz

 Click the images and links above for species details.

 Top 5 Bass Fishing Lures For Rhode Island

 The state record largemouth bass was caught from Johnson's Pond.

 The state record smallmouth bass came from Wash Pond.